 I’m not that bright

 I will be the first to admit that I am ignorant about SEO, backlinks, page rank and all of these important things that assist in getting indexed by google and a good position in search engine results.
-My friend from a Burlington SEO answers the occasional question I have, but I didn’t know anything about this sort of thing until September when Ajith wrote, Google Page Rank update – DollarShower.com is PR3 now!, and I discovered that I had a PR3.
+My friend answers the occasional question I have, but I didn’t know anything about this sort of thing until September when Ajith wrote, Google Page Rank update – DollarShower.com is PR3 now!, and I discovered that I had a PR3.
 I then became slightly more interested in the topic and became a regular reader of his site.
 I also started emailing him questions.
 I also installed the Firefox add-on Search Status, which tells you the PageRank and Alexa Rank of any site I am visiting.

 And much like Twitter, rankings don’t really matter to me.
 But I liked being a PR3 and was hoping to move up to 4.
 And PageRank seems to matter from a monetization point of view and I suppose it gives a site credibility.

 Last Friday I still had a PR3.
 Late that night, however, I dropped to PR0.
 I don’t have paid links or write sponsored reviews.
 As far as I can tell I haven’t done anything on the google no-no list.
 I have not been blacklisted, am still indexed by google, and am getting the same amount of traffic from google that I am accustomed to.